robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 can get an amped up Windows machine (that doubles as a sweet gaming rig) for your desktop.

+### Desktop

+Most established developers that I have met over the years have at least two computers, which means usually they have a powerful desktop system *and* a laptop.
+Usually they will get a static IP from their ISP and connect in with ssh.
+Even developers that spend most of their days in the cloud have a desktop to allow really powerful coding sessions with multiple screens even with their laptop beside them.

+This is particularly important if you are developing apps, games or enterprise software that requires a lot of horsepower or complex virtual lab setups.

 ### Virtual Machine: VMware

 Many will strongly argue with me on this one, but VMWare still